-NOTE: The portion recommended for enrollment in PBRS is the entire property.
-The attached 2021 aerial photo outlines the parcel in yellow.
-In the event the

-Assessor's official parcel size is revised, PBRS acreage should be administratively adjusted to reflect that change.
+NOTE: The portion recommended for enrollment in PBRS is the entire property less the excluded area as measured.
+The attached 2023 aerial photo outlines the parcel in yellow and the area proposed to be excluded from PBRS in blue.
+In the event the Assessor's official parcel size is revised, PBRS acreage should be administratively adjusted to reflect that change.